trufflesuite/webinar-episode-01/steps.md

 Contract: SimpleStorage
 Initial deployment
 ✓ should assert true
-✓ was deployed and it's intial value is 0
+✓ was deployed and its intial value is 12

 2 passing (63ms)